ImAshuaige/lp-farm-dapp/README.md

 # 🌾 LP Token Farming dApp

 A decentralized farming application built with Solidity and Vite + React on the Sepolia testnet.
 Users can stake LP tokens and earn reward tokens per block.
-This is a take-home assignment project.

 ---

 ## 🚀 Live Demo